mrgudenheim/FFTorama/README.md

 # Notes
 - Animations only interpret the following opcodes:
     - LoadFrameAndWait
-    - QueueSpriteAnim
+    - QueueSpriteAnim - Location of weapon and effect sheets are set in the settings panel
-    - LoadMFItem, UnloadMFItem, MFItemPosFBDU
+    - LoadMFItem, UnloadMFItem, MFItemPosFBDU - Item to load is set in the settings panel
     - Move operations
     - SetLayerPriority
     - SetFrameOffset